 YASMIN SCHÖNMANN is a dancer, choreographer, teacher and digital artist from Germany, with a Diploma in Dance from Iwanson International Munich and a Master of Fine Arts in "Dance and Technology" from Tisch School of the Arts/New York University in New York City.

-Since relocating to Berlin, Germany she has worked with Choreographers like Juliette Rahon for the productions "MAGICAE" and "La dernière Sarabande", Carly Lave for the Virtual Reality Dance Film "Paar", Maxim Didenko & Vladimir Varnava for the production "Schlachthof 5" at HELLERAU in Dresden, Yu Otagawa for the opera production "Mitridate" at Staatsoper unter den Linden Berlin, Laura Scozzi for the production "Il Viaggio à Reims" at Semperoper Dresden, Yael Bartana/Hagar Orphir for the film "Redemption Now" for the Jewish Museum Berlin.
+Since relocating to Berlin, Germany Yasmin has collaborated with dieffernt artists like 2050+ for the site specific work "Dancing in Transit #2", Sasa Queliz for the production "the game is not over", Juliette Rahon for the productions "MAGICAE" and "La dernière Sarabande", Carly Lave for the Virtual Reality Dance Film "Paar", Maxim Didenko & Vladimir Varnava for the production "Schlachthof 5" at HELLERAU in Dresden, Yu Otagawa for the opera production "Mitridate" at Staatsoper unter den Linden Berlin, Laura Scozzi for the production "Il Viaggio à Reims" at Semperoper Dresden, Yael Bartana/Hagar Orphir for the film "Redemption Now" for the Jewish Museum Berlin and "Wannsee".

 While living in New York Yasmin worked with artists and companies such as J CHEN Project, Yoshito Sakuraba, InTW dance, Meghann Padgett, Aaron Samuel Davis, Jasmine Domfort, VALETTO dance, as well as with her own company Y+Y Dance.

 In 2015 Yasmin curated and produced her own show `H.O.M.E. - an evening of dance´, where she invited dancers, choreographers and dance film makers to Munich to present their work about Home and Identity at Einstein Kultur Theatre.